xuxichen/react-native-x-reminder/README.md

 ```

 # Example
-In the Teaset package directory:
+In the react-native-x-reminder package directory:
 ```
 cd Example
 npm install